Aittitos Spata F.C.: Official establishment

 On 23 April 1947, "Athletic Football Club of Aittitos Spata" was officially established with a statute approved by the decision of the Court of First Instance of 4,463 / 1947.

-In the following period, Aittitos Spata played all his games on the opposing team's seats.
+In the following period, Aittitos Spata played all his games in the opposing team's seats.
 Then the Municipality of Spata with the decisions of the Municipal Council of 27 / 18-2-1954 and 48 / 4-4-1954 decided the purchase of 33,349.48 sqm (33.5 acres) for the creation of the new stadium in the position that is today.
 The 21,842,78sqm were owned by Peanias and 11,506,70m Spartan.
 The compensation paid was 6.500 Gr/ha for the Peanian owners and 3,000 Gr/ha for the Spaniard owners: << after expressing their wish to help the Municipality in its effort to grant their estates at a reduced price to the Peaceans. > as written in the decision of the Municipal Council.
 As soon as the 1954–1955 purchase procedures were completed, space was formed and the Games of Aittitos Spata began to take place.

 In 1958, at the Spata stadium, Cup races took place with the participation of other Mediterranean teams with a pioneering system of their conduct.
 The teams played with six players each in two twenty minutes.
-Cup winner was Aittitos Spata defeating in the final Koropi team with 2–0 with a goal scored by Giannis Belbas (Kafes) and Seraphim Manganas.
+The cup winner was Aittitos Spata defeated in the final Koropi team 2–0 with a goal scored by Giannis Belbas (Kafes) and Seraphim Manganas.